GeoThings/ng-sugar/projects/ng-sugar/README.md

 ## ng-sugar
-Non-orthodox syntactic sugar utils for Angular.
+Non-orthodox, or somehow experimental syntactic sugar utils for Angular.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.3 (boilerplate is threatening though).

+## Purpose

+Reduce the boilerplate in rxjs-first workflows.

 ## Contributing